A modern small-body steel-string with a 12-fret neck, cedar top, and walnut back and sides.

 by Teja Gerken

 Lowden first introduced its small-body S models in 1992, and while the design has received various modifications over the years, the guitar has always had the same 14-fret neck configuration as other Lowden models.
-But luthier George Lowden is constantly looking for new ideas or ways to create variations on existing designs, and at this year’s Winter NAMM show, his company introduced a 12-fret version of the S model.
+But luthier George Lowden is constantly looking for new ideas or ways to create variations on existing designs, and at the 2018 Winter NAMM show, his company introduced a 12-fret version of the S model.
 We had a chance to check out one of the guitars that was shown at NAMM, an S-35 12-Fret, thanks to Gryphon Stringed Instruments in Palo Alto, California.

 12-fret S models are available in any of the wood combinations used in Lowden’s 35 series.
 Our demo guitar was built with a cedar top and walnut back and sides, a combination that Lowden has successfully used on many of its models.
 The quality of the instrument’s materials was spectacular, with beautiful, straight grain and even coloring on the top and stunning figure on the perfectly bookmatched walnut back.
 Like all Lowdens, the guitar has a five-piece neck design consisting of three mahogany pieces reinforced with two strips of rosewood.
 Naturally, the S-35 12-Fret also includes Lowden’s usual pinless, split-saddle bridge.